integrativesoft/lara/README.md

 Whenever the browser triggers an event (e.g. click on a button), it sends to the server a message saying that the button was clicked.
 The server executes the code associated with the event, manipulating the server's copy of the page, and replies a JSON message with the delta between server and client.

-## How is Clara different from Razor Components (aka Server-side Blazor)?

-Razor Components is its own 'Razor' language that calls into C#, and your code will look like a more C-Sharpish version of PHP.
-This may be an attractive option if you come from a PHP background.

-Clara's approach is to let you develop in C# by providing you with methods to manipulate the DOM tree.
-This way you can structure your code and classes using object-oriented design patterns.